elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

     let fieldset = form.elements.userFields;
     alert(fieldset); // HTMLFieldSetElement

-    // we can get the input by name both from the form and from the fieldset alert(fieldset.elements.login == form.elements.login); // true
+    // we can access the input by name both from the form and from the fieldset alert(fieldset.elements.login == form.elements.login); // true
   </script>
 </body>